CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 This will folder and the associated Dockerfile will define the database container, the image to use, and the ports it exposes and also describe the configuration we will use with that database container.

-*Note : the case of the file is important - it needs to be called Dockerfile with no extension*
+*Note : the casing of the file is important - it needs to be called Dockerfile with no extension*

 **Action:** Paste the contents below in that file, and make sure the line endings are **LF**.

-    FROM mcr.microsoft.com/azure-sql-edge:1.0.4
+    FROM mcr.microsoft.com/azure-sql-edge:latest

     ENV ACCEPT_EULA=Y
     ENV SA_PASSWORD=SQL_password123